 First off, it’s important to note that it lacks some functionality in centralized reporting.
 For example, you can’t see the total number of emails across campaigns, but you can see them individually.
 In addition, the initial setup can be a chore.

 That said, they offer an intuitive system that’s easy to grasp.
-With little training required, it’s a great option if you have to quickly onboard a team.
+With little training required, it’s a great option if you have to quickly onboard new sales teams often.
 They also offer a free trial.

 While Bitrix24 is a relatively new player in the overall CRM market, they offer all the functionality a midsize company needs.

-In fact, they’re a bit of a favorite among midsize companies, due to offering such a comprehensive stack (including project management and email automation) in one place.
+In fact, they’re a bit of a favorite among midsize companies with several sales teams, due to offering such a comprehensive stack (including project management and email automation) in one place.
 There’s also a free-forever option, though it has decidedly limited functionality.

 amoCRM is another relatively new entry to the market.
 Their overall goal is providing ease of use.